nirajp82/DockerAndKubernetes/07_DockerEngine/01_DockerEngine.md

 1. **Docker Daemon** (`dockerd`):
    - The **Docker Daemon** is the main background service that keeps running on the host system.
 It is the one that actually manages **Docker objects** (such as **images**, **containers**, **volumes**, and **networks**).
+   - It runs on the Linux operating system and depends on several Linux kernel features.
+The Docker daemon can also be run on macOS and Windows, although it requires extra setup.
    - Think of the **Daemon** as the **manager** of all Docker operations.
 It listens for requests from the Docker CLI or the REST API and executes those actions.
    - The **Daemon** handles tasks like:
      - Creating and running containers